 - The Behavioral Sciences: Individuals, Institutions, and Cultures

-The Forward Exam performance dashboards are defaulted to show both Forward Exam and Dynamic Learning Maps data.
-Users can filter by “Test Type” to view performance dashboard results for either assessment by itself.
+The Forward Exam performance dashboards contain results for both Forward Exam and Dynamic Learning Maps.
+Users can filter by “Test Type” to select which exam to view on the performance dashboards.
 The scale score dashboards only provide data for the Forward Exam.

 Timely and meaningful assessment information about student performance allows: